Conflict Resolution in the Workplace

 3. Learn About Destructive Conflicts

 Conflict becomes destructive when no resolution is in sight or the issue cannot be resolved.
 A psychological model for explaining destructive patterns is the persecutor-victim-rescuer triangle.
-The persecutor would be the bad-guy or bully in this scenerio, but the rescuer is also placing him or herself in a position of superiority over the supposed victim.
+The persecutor would be the bad-guy or bully in this scenario, but the rescuer is also placing him or herself in a position of superiority over the supposed victim.
 Stop yourself if you see yourself slipping into any of these roles and also try to recognize it in your team.

 4. Stop Conflict When it Happens